-The latest edition of Connections has been released.
+The latest edition of Connections is now available.
 This journal is freely available to anyone, anywhere.
-You can find all editions online, here.
+Read issue 106 now.

 SCIS services are important in ensuring efficiency and quality in our cataloguing processes.
 SCIS provides an authority set that is school-catalogue appropriate and meets our curricula needs.
 The Dewey classification is thorough and systematic.
 I unreservedly recommend SCIS to library professionals.